confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 JSON object.
 If we did so we would force users to find and use a streaming JSON parser in order to parse the results as they arrive.
 If no parser is available on their platform they would be forced to parse the entire result set as a single JSON object in memory - this might not be feasible or desirable due to memory and latency constraints.
-Moreover, in the world of streaming it's quite common to want to pipe the stream from one place to another without looking into it.
-In that case it's very inefficient to deserialize the bytes as JSON simply to serialize them back to bytes to write them to the output stream.
-For these reasons the results, by default, are sent as a set of JSON arrays delimited by newline.
 Newlines are very easy to parse by virtually every target platform without having to rely on specialist libraries.

 There are, however, some use cases where we can guarantee the results of the query are small, e.g. when using a limit clause.
 In this case, the more general streaming use case degenerates into an RPC